v6d-io/v6d/k8s/cmd/references.md

   # install the default version(v1.9.1) in the cert-manager namespace
   # wait for the cert-manager to be ready(default option)
   vineyardctl --kubeconfig $HOME/.kube/config deploy cert-manager

   # install the default version(v1.9.1) in the cert-manager namespace
-  # not to wait for the cert-manager to be ready
+  # not to wait for the cert-manager to be ready, but we does not recommend
+  # to do this, because there may be errors caused by the cert-manager
+  # not ready
   vineyardctl --kubeconfig $HOME/.kube/config deploy cert-manager \
     --wait=false

   # install the specific version of cert-manager
   vineyardctl --kubeconfig $HOME/.kube/config deploy cert-manager -v 1.11.0
 ```